Trebuchet: Origins

 The earliest solid reference to a "trebuchet" in European sources dates to the siege of Castelnuovo Bocca d'Adda in 1199.
 However it is unclear if this referred to counterweight trebuchets since the author did not specify what engine was used and described the machine as fairly light.
 They may have been used in Germany from around 1205.
 Only in the late 1210s do references to "trebuchet", describing more powerful engines and different components, more closely align with the features of a counterweight trebuchet.
 Some of these more powerful engines may have just been traction trebuchets, as one was described being pulled by ten thousand.
 At the siege of Toulouse (1217–1218), trabuquets were mentioned to have been deployed, but the siege engine depicted at the tomb of Simon de Montfort, who was killed by artillery at the siege, is a traction trebuchet.
 Though soon after, clear evidence of counterweight machines appeared.
 According to the Song of the Albigensian Crusade, the defenders "ran to the ropes and wound the trebuchets", and to shoot the machine, they "then released their ropes."
 They were used in England at least by 1217 and in Iberia shortly after 1218.
 By the 1230s the counterweight trebuchet was a common item in siege warfare.
 Despite the lack of clearly definable terms in the late 12th and early 13th centuries, it is likely that both Muslims and Europeans already had working knowledge of the counterweight trebuchet beforehand.
 From the First Crusade (1096–1099) onward, there does not appear to be any discernible difference in the technology of siege engines employed by Muslim and Frankish forces, and by the Third Crusade (1189–1192), both sides seemed well acquainted with the enemy's siege weapons, which "appear to have been remarkably similar."

+The counterweight trebuchet and crossbows gave crusaders a technological advantage, as both appear to have been unknown to inhabitants of the Baltic region.
+Russian forces from Pskov are mentioned in 1206 as attempting to build their own trebuchet "in the way of the Germans" to use against the pagan Estonians; however, "they did not know the art of throwing stones", and thus it backfired and injured their own forces.
+The technology continued to spread quickly, as Danish crusaders gave a small trebuchet to their converted allies in northern Estonia.
+The pagans of Saaremaa were also allowed to study the trebuchet in 1222, leading them to build 17 trebuchets that were subsequently used in revolts against the crusaders.